AT-1501 (antiCD40L) is an antibody therapeutic with comprehensive and promising preclinical data. It

 Anelixis Therapeutics will advance AT-1501 into clinical trials in 2018; an effort that is being supported by some

 of the most experienced neurologists in the field.
-Information about the timing and design of those trial will be
+Information about the timing and design of those trials will be

 announced by Anelixis as well as ALS TDI.